flakiness/flakiness-report/README.md

 - [TypeScript definitions](./src/flakinessReport.ts) - Complete type definitions for the Flakiness Report format
 - [Zod schema](./src/schema.ts) - Runtime validation schemas

+> **💡 Tip:** The TypeScript type definitions include extensive inline comments that describe each entity and field in detail.
+Be sure to read through the comments in `flakinessReport.ts` for a comprehensive understanding of the report format structure.

 ## Installation